casper-network/docs/source/docs/casper/operators/install-node.md

 ## Getting a Trusted Hash

 To get a trusted hash, use the command below.
-Replace the node address with an updated address from a Testnet node.
+Replace the node address with an address from a node on the network of your choice.

 ```bash
 sudo sed -i "/trusted_hash =/c\trusted_hash = '$(casper-client get-block --node-address http://3.14.161.135:7777 -b 20 | jq -r .result.block.hash | tr -d '\n')'" /etc/casper/1_0_0/config.toml
 ```

-You can find active peers at https://testnet.cspr.live/tools/peers.
+You can find active peers at https://cspr.live/tools/peers.

 ## Starting the Node